CodySpicer/Fractal-Harmonic-Generator/README.md

 # Fractal-Harmonic-Generator
-Generates harmonics based on fractal mathematics, creating infinitely complex and evolving soundscapes.
+The Fractal Harmonic Generator plugin generates harmonics based on fractal mathematics, creating infinitely complex and evolving soundscapes.

 Features of the Fractal Harmonic Generator: